cosmos/sdk-tutorials/connecting-to-testnet/index.md

 ## What is a testnet?

-A testnet in our purpose describes a network create with the Cosmos SDK that has been created to test applications.
-It is created so app creator can connect and use the functionality they expect with a real network.
+A testnet is a network launched for developers and validators to test the functionality of the blockchain before the main network is launched.
 The state of a testnet can be reset at any time.

 ## Public Endpoints